-A Scientists believe that dinosaurs probably communicated through sound and visual displays.
+Scientists believe that dinosaurs probably communicated through sound and visual displays.
 The chambered crests on the heads of some dinosaurs, such as Parasaurolophus, may have amplified grunts or calls.
 It is thought that forestliving dinosaurs made high-pitched sounds that carried through the trees.
 Those that lived on the plains may have made lowpitched sounds that would carry well along the ground.
 Visual displays could have included posturing, such as pawing the ground or shaking the head.

-Psittacosaurus,

-meaning

-"parrot lizard"

-Were dinosaurs warm-or cold-blooded?
+Psittacosaurus. meaning 'parrot lizard" babies were probably titanosaurs.
+The mothers would have returned to the same nesting grounds each year.
+Record Breakers Who found thousands of dinosaur eggs?